ROCm/TransformerEngine/README.rst

 * Activation, cast, fused softmax, layernorm, rmsnorm, transpose, fused rope, fp8 recipe, HipRTC: fully supported
 * GEMM: partially supported with following input/output types: (fp32/fp32), (fp16/fp16), (bf16/bf16), (fp8, bf8/fp16, bf16, fp32)
-* Attention (Flash Attention, Fused Multihead Attention): not supported
+* Attention (FlashAttention, Fused Multi-Head Attention): partially supported: FusedAttention with AOTriton and Composable Kernel (CK) backends
 * HipGraph, HipTX: partially supported
-* Tensor Parallism: not supported
+* Tensor Parallelism, Sequence Parallelism, Context Parallelism: supported

 Installation
 ------------

 Execute the following commands to install ROCm Transformer Engine from source on AMDGPUs:

 .. code-block:: bash

   # Clone TE repo and submodules
   git clone --recursive https://github.com/ROCmSoftwarePlatform/TransformerEngine-private.git

   cd TransformerEngine-private
-  export NVTE_FRAMEWORK=pytorch #optionally set framework, currently only support pytorch and jax pip install .
+  export NVTE_FRAMEWORK=pytorch #optionally set framework, currently only support PyTorch and jax export PYTORCH_ROCM_ARCH=gfx942 # CK fused attn only support MI200 and MI300 and fp8 features are only supported on MI300 pip install .

-The default installation above will use rocblas in GEMM computation.
-The hipBlasLt alternative can be selected by setting the environment variable `NVTE_USE_HIPBLASLT` before the `pip install` as:
+The default installation above will use rocBLAS in GEMM computation.
+In addition, the hipBLASLt alternative can be selected by setting the environment variable `NVTE_USE_HIPBLASLT` before the `pip install` as:

 .. code-block:: bash

   export NVTE_USE_HIPBLASLT=1

-The hipBlasLt alternative has not yet supported all the GEMM configurations in the pytorch unit tests.
-When hipBlasLt is fully support, we will switch to hipBlasLt as the default path for GEMM computation.
+The hipBLASLt alternative has not yet supported all the GEMM configurations in the PyTorch unit tests.
+When hipBLASLt is fully support, we will switch to hipBLASLt as the default path for GEMM computation.

 Test
 ----